Bain & Company: Rebound

 Mitt Romney was hired back as interim CEO of Bain & Company in January 1991 and is credited with saving the company from bankruptcy during his one-year stint in the position.
-Romney originally left Bain & Company in 1983 after appointed by Bain to lead Bain Capital, an independent private equity firm that would buy companies that Bain & Company partners would improve and re-sell and whose funds these partners invested in.
+Romney had originally left Bain & Company in 1983 after being appointed to lead Bain Capital, an independent private equity firm that would buy companies that Bain & Company partners would improve and re-sell and whose funds these partners invested in.
 Romney allowed managers to know each other's salaries, re-negotiated the firm's debt, and restructured the organization so more partners had an ownership stake in the firm.
 Romney convinced the founding partners to give up $100 million in equity.
 Bain and most of the founding partners left the firm.

-Romney left again in December 1992 to pursue a career in politics, but not before he organized an election of new leaders the following year, leading to the appointment of Orit Gadiesh as chairman and Thomas J. Tierney as Worldwide Managing Director in July 1993.
-Gadiesh improved morale and loosened the firm's policy against working with multiple companies in the same industry in order to decrease the firm's reliance on a small number of clients.
-Gadiesh has been serving as Chairman ever since.
+Romney left again in December 1992 to pursue a career in politics, but not before he organized an election the following year that lead to the appointment of Orit Gadiesh as chairman and Thomas J. Tierney as worldwide managing director in July 1993.
+Gadiesh improved morale and loosened the firm's policy against working with companies in the same industry to reduce its reliance on a small number of clients.
+London-based Gadiesh has been serving as chairman since.
 By the end of 1993, Bain & Company was growing once again.
 The firm went from 1,000 employees at its peak, to 550 in 1991, and back up to 800.
 The firm opened more offices, including one in New York in 2000.
 From 1992 through 1999, the firm grew 25 percent per year and expanded from 12 to 26 offices.
 By 1998, the firm had $220 million in annual revenues and 700 staff.